gongqilin/API/my_application/list_application.md

 # Application List

-Select the **'MY APPLICATION'** from the main menu.
-This will take the user to the Application Listing page, as shown below.
+Select the **MY APPLICATION** from the main menu.
+This will take the user to the **Application Listing** page, as shown below.

 ![Application Listing](../images/ApplicationListing.png)

-The Application List displays the applications that are currently available under the logged in user's account.
+The **Application List** displays the applications that are currently available under the logged in user's account.
 The details that are displayed are as follows;

 <table>